Proto-LeakNet: Towards Signal-Leak Aware Attribution in Synthetic Human Face Imagery: Experimental Results

 \section{Experimental Results}

-We evaluate Proto-LeakNet across multiple scenarios to assess its attribution accuracy, robustness to post-processing, and generalization to unseen data.
-Our method gets compared against the three best models in WILD~\citep{bongini2025wild}, FreqNet~\citep{freqnet2023}, SuSy~\citep{susy2024}, LatentTracer~\citep{latenttracer2024}, OCC-CLIP~\citep{occlip2024}, NPR~\citep{npr2024} and LATTE~\citep{vasilcoiu2025latte}.
-Given the similarity in scope and operating domain, we adapted LATTE for source attribution by extending its binary detection objective to a multi-class setting.
-Owing to its latent-space formulation, the model is naturally predisposed to capture generator-specific cues, making it a suitable baseline for origin attribution.
-Finally, we include ablation studies to assess the contribution of each component in our pipeline.
+We conduct a comprehensive evaluation of Proto-LeakNet under multiple experimental settings to assess its attribution accuracy, robustness to post-processing, and generalization capability in the presence of unseen data.
+We compare our approach against the top-performing methods reported on WILD~\citep{bongini2025wild}, as well as representative state-of-the-art approaches, including FreqNet~\citep{freqnet2023}, SuSy~\citep{susy2024}, LatentTracer~\citep{latenttracer2024}, OCC-CLIP~\citep{occlip2024}, NPR~\citep{npr2024}, and LATTE~\citep{vasilcoiu2025latte}.
+Some baselines, such as NPR and FreqNet, were originally introduced for generated-image detection rather than source attribution.
+In this work, they are adapted to the multi-class WILD Closed-set protocol and used as forensic-signal baselines for generator discrimination.
+This allows us to compare Proto-LeakNet against representative forensic strategies based on pixel-level residuals, frequency-domain artifacts, patch-level inconsistencies, and latent-space representations.
+Given the conceptual proximity between Proto-LeakNet and LATTE, both operating in diffusion latent space, we adapt LATTE to the source attribution setting by extending its original binary detection objective to a multi-class formulation while preserving its architectural design.
+Owing to its latent-space modeling strategy, LATTE is naturally positioned to capture generator-specific characteristics, making it a relevant and competitive baseline for origin attribution.
+Beyond Closed-set performance, we investigate the impact of compression and post-processing strategies on attribution accuracy, and we analyze the contribution of signal-leak exploitation within our pipeline.
+We further examine the interpretability of the temporal aggregation pooling module by analyzing its learned weighting behavior across diffusion steps.
+Finally, we conduct ablation studies to isolate and quantify the contribution of each architectural component, providing a detailed assessment of the factors driving performance gains.